HPCE/hpce-2014-cw1/README.md

 - Use the reference image as a comparison against yours.
 You can easily load images and subtract them.

+- There is a format conversion when saving to png, which will result in very small differences due to round-tripping between integer and double.
+I will use the command:

+      all(all( abs(ref-got) < 0.01 ))

+  to compare them.

+_Note: the expectation is that it is possible to get exactly the same results, but don't worry if you can't; move on and tackle the later parts, then come back later._

+Thanks to @davidfof13, @darioml, and @kronocharia for the comments on this in issue #13.

 ### E2.2 - Add a median kernel

 The median kernel replaces each pixel with the median of